dotwebstack/dotwebstack/docs/qa/unittesting.md

 	public ExpectedException thrown = ExpectedException.none();

     public void getSize_ThrowsException_ForEmptyString() {
 	  // Arrange
 	  JsonLdGraphMessageBodyWriter writer = new JsonLdGraphMessageBodyWriter();

 	  // Assert
 	  thrown.expect(NullPointerException.class);
 	  thrown.expectMessage("My expected message);

 	  // Act
 	  writer.getSize("", null, null, null, MediaType.APPLICATION_XML_TYPE);
 	}

     ```

 ## Code coverage

-We strife to uphold a minimal code coverage of 95% in our solutions.
-To so do, we let the build fail if the coverage ever drops below this threshold.
+We strife to uphold a high code coverage of all the lines of code inside our solutions.
+To so do, we let the build fail if the coverage ever drops below a threshold that the team agreed upon.
+Futhermore we exclude files from code coverage / testing only if the whole team agrees that writing the test would be useless.

 ## Libraries